yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-entries.markdown

 # Creating and Writing Documents

-To create a document in the space, create a {{SpaceDocument}} object using the type name, and set the desired properties.
-Then write it to the space using the regular {{ISpaceProxy}} write method:
+To create a document in the space, create a `SpaceDocument` object using the type name, and set the desired properties.
+Then write it to the space using the regular `ISpaceProxy` write method:
 {code:java}
 public void WriteProduct1(ISpaceProxy spaceProxy)
 {